nikolakopoulos/Personalized-Diffusions/README.md

 ```bash
 ./perdif_mselect -dataset=yahoo -max_walk=10
 ```
-performs random walks on every item model listed in the folder in/yahoo/CV_item_models (item model should contain the string "model" in their name), and returns the model and the number of steps that yield the best recommendation accuracy in terms of HR, ARHR and NDCG.
+performs random walks on every item model listed in the folder in/yahoo/CV_item_models (item models should contain the string "model" in their name), and reports the model and the number of steps that yield the best recommendation accuracy in terms of HR, ARHR and NDCG.

 For more information regarding available choices call the respective command line programs with the "-help" option.
 For example